Skip to main content Skip to secondary navigation

 Main content start

-Psych 103F / 203F - Intergroup Communication Facilitation
+PSYCH 103F / 203F - Intergroup Communication Facilitation

 Presented jointly by Stanford’s Office for Inclusion, Belonging and Intergroup Communication (IBIC) and the Department of Psychology, Psych 103F/203F: Intergroup Communication Facilitation is a class that teaches facilitation skills through experiential learning and reflection.
 In offering this course, our hope is to empower students to build upon their already existing skills so that they may foster more opportunities for dialogue, connection and community building within and beyond Stanford’s campus.